Josh Jacobs Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 Season Stats

-- Jacobs has had 217 carries for a team-leading 872 rushing yards (51.3 per game) and scored nine touchdowns.
+- Jacobs has churned out a team-best 872 rushing yards (51.3 per game) with nine touchdowns.

-- The Raiders have called a pass in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
+- The Raiders have thrown the ball in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
 This offensive attack ranks 17th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jacobs' matchup with the Bengals.